Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: MBRL with Normalizing Flows

 We estimate the parameters of the difference between two consecutive days' stock prices on the training set (04/01/2011 to 04/07/2017).
 The data set presented here is a 1-day dataset; further details are provided in Section 4.
-For each stock, the difference between two consecutive days' stock prices $\delta \mathbf{P_t} = \mathbf{P_{t+\delta t}}-\mathbf{P_t}$, where $\delta t$ is the time interval.
+For each stock, the difference between two consecutive days' stock prices is denoted as $\delta \mathbf{P_t} = \mathbf{P_{t+1}}-\mathbf{P_t}$.
+For consistency with the data of our back-testing experiments, without any processing of the differential data.

-The conventional MBPO model assumes that the state has a Gaussian distribution; however, if we consider fitting a stable distribution, we obtain different outcomes.
-For consistency with our back-testing experiments data, without any processing of the differential data, Table \ref{DOW_fitting_appendix} \ref{SP_fitting_appendix} in Appendix A shows that the tail index parameter $\alpha$ are calculated broadly in between 1.5 and 1.75.
-The values are less than the $\alpha$=2 Gaussian distribution, indicating that difference prices are non-Gaussian with fat tails.

-Figure \ref{fit_NTES} shows the fitted histogram using the stable distribution for NTES as example.
-The estimated stable distribution well characterizes the fat-tail behaviors and the bulk portion of difference price distributions.
-It is worthy of mentioning that NTES appear to have $\alpha$ smaller than the other stocks, which is consistent with its fluctuation with prices skyrocketing and falling heavily at the beginning of 2017.
-The ITW have $\alpha$ close to 1.7, which is consistent with its fluctuation with prices skyrocketing and falling heavily at the beginning of 2017.
+The conventional MBPO model assumes that the state has a Gaussian distribution; however, considering $\alpha$-stable L$\Acute{e}$vy distribution, we obtain different outcomes.
+Figure \ref{fit_NTES} shows the fitted histogram using the $S_\alpha(\sigma, \beta, \mu)$ distribution for NTES as an example.
+The estimated distribution well characterizes the fat-tail behaviors and the bulk portion of price's difference distributions.
+In Table \ref{NAS_fitting}, we list the four parameters obtained by estimating the $S_\alpha(\sigma, \beta, \mu)$ distribution on the experimental stocks data of the NASDAQ market.
+Note that the parameters estimated of the Dow market and S\&P market are shown in \ref{DOW_fitting_appendix} and \ref{SP_fitting_appendix} in Appendix A, respectively.

-The four parameters $\alpha$, $\beta$, $\mu$ and $\sigma$, can offer clues to explain the main properties of difference price.
-However, $\beta$ and $\mu$ is not so robust to large price fluctuations and tends to have significant estimation errors.
-Still, the estimated $\beta$ and $\mu$ is close to 0, which means that difference price are not so skewed.
-The results provide additional views that price fluctuations for stock markets exhibit a symmetric behavior, which is also our finding.
-In this paper, we aim to improve the strategy returns by learning the combined levy distribution of high-dimensional differential pricing.
-We thus provide the NF model.